firepress-org/themes-content/112_readiness/content_copywriting/focusing-on-pictures.md

 ---

-**Page aggregation** — In the case you would have many albums, you might want to have one main page (or post) where your visitor can preview of all your albums.
+**Page aggregation** — In the case you would have many albums, you could have one main page (or post) where your visitor can preview all your albums.
+Another advantage of creating a dedicated `page aggregation` is SEO.
 To learn how to do this, go to:

 - http://blog.firepress.org/learn/
 - Lesson #1
 - Clickable image

+Another way to do it could be to use a "tag".
+In some case I would use both so there is to ways to see your albums.

 ---